 2.15 Towards the end of 2021, the Planning Policy team experienced significant resource issues with the loss of staff due to retirement and sickness.
+This resulted in slippage in the revised Delivery Agreement timetable.
+A second revised Delivery Agreement was approved by WG in February 2023.

-This resulted in further slippage in the revised Delivery Agreement timetable.
-The team are now back to full capacity and are working on a second revised Delivery Agreement which will set out a new timetable for the delivery of the Replacement Local Development Plan.
-It is anticipated that this will be approved at the end of 2022 / beginning of 2023.
+2.16 Since this time there have been delays with evidence base requirements and the associated deposit plan, resulting in slippages in the revised Delivery Agreement timetable and publication of the deposit plan.
+The team are working on a revised Delivery Agreement which will set out a new timetable for the delivery of the Replacement Local Development Plan.
+It is anticipated that this will be approved at the end of 2023 / beginning of 2024.